codenotary/codenotary.io/src/pages/blog/VMwarevSphere-VMMemoryIssues_Can_Hit_Your_VM_Performance.md

 ![](/images/blog/vmmem1-image2.png)

-[Sign up](https://www.codenotary.com/products/metrics-and-logs/) for CNIL Metrics and Logs to check your VM memory situation for free!
+[Sign up](https://www.codenotary.com/products/metrics-and-logs/) for Metrics and Logs to check your VM memory situation for free!

 To find the above-mentioned important metrics, go to VMware Starter -\>